Grow Your Own Herbal First Aid Kit (For Pets & People!)

 Yarrow is one of those herbs that everyone should have in their cupboard.
 It’s a first-aid go-to for pets and people.
 Why?
 It’s a powerful antibacterial, antiseptic, and styptic.
 In other words, it cleans wounds, kills bacteria, and stops bleeding.

-Some ways we use yarrow include
+Some ways we use yarrow:

-- Making a poultice of dried flowers
+A poultice of dried flowers to stop bleeding

 Plantain Leaf